Asking for Pledges

 • It is tax-deductible.
 Remind folks that all donations are tax-deductible.

-• For a noble cause.
+• For a great cause.
 All money raised helps fund youth environmental education and conservation programs in our community.
 Their child or grandchild may directly benefit!

 • You could win a valuable prize!
 Great prizes will be given away to those who raise the most money.
 Click here to see our list of awesome prizes!